David-Ibitokun/Nig-Climate-Soil-With-DL/notes/CHAPTER_4_Climate_Food_Security_Impact.md

 This chapter demonstrates that the trained TCN-MLP model can be used as a decision-support tool for climate-food security analysis.
 The core findings are:
 1. compound heat-drought stress is the strongest threat to yield,
-2. South-West, South-East, and North-Central are priority vulnerability zones,
+2. South-West, South-East, and North-Central are the priority vulnerability zones,
-3. cassava is the most climate-sensitive crop in the study,
+3. cassava is the most climate-sensitive crop in the study, and
 4. adaptation planning should combine crop-specific and region-specific strategies.

-Overall, the evidence supports proactive climate adaptation as a necessary condition for food security resilience in Nigeria.
+Overall, the evidence supports proactive climate adaptation as an important condition for improving food security resilience in Nigeria.

 ---